kaslusimoes/MSc-Thesis/source/24_meanfield.md

 $$  \mathcal{H}=  - \Gamma^2 \sum_{\langle i,j \rangle} \log \left[ \varepsilon + \left(1 - 2\varepsilon\right) \Phi \left( \frac1\Gamma \left( \sigma_i h_j + \sigma_j h_i \right) \right) \right] = \sum_{\langle i,j \rangle} V_{ij} $$ {#eq:hamiltonian}

-We also suppose that the mean value of this quantity $\left\langle \mathcal{H} \right\rangle$ is conserved throughout the configuration evolution of the society, that is, $\mathcal{H}$ remains close to some fixed value $E$ of energy but has the possibility of oscillating to higher/lower energy values depending on some \"temperature\" parameter (which can also be seen as a \"social pressure\").
+We also suppose that the mean value of this quantity $\left\langle \mathcal{H} \right\rangle$ is conserved throughout the configuration evolution of the society, that is, $\mathcal{H}$ remains close to some fixed value $E$ of energy but has the possibility of oscillating to higher/lower energy values depending on some "temperature" parameter (which can also be seen as a "social pressure").
 In a Maximum Entropy framework, we can say that the probability distribution describing this society with this information paradigm is given by the canonical (Boltzmann) distribution:

 $$P_B(\{ \mathbf{J}_i \}) = \frac{1}{Z_B} \exp \left( - \beta \mathcal{H}\left( \{ \mathbf{J}_i \} \right)\ \right)$$